Depending on your laptop there are a few clients that can be installed.

 Notification Area

 (also known as system tray).
-You can left-click or right-click on the CRSP Desktop icon to open it:
+You can left-click or right-click on the CRSP Desktop icon to open it (left image).

-Nickname - we recommend that you change it to something like: CRSP LAb - <pi> lab
+Nickname - we recommend to change it to something like: CRSP LAb - <pi> lab

-SSH Private Key - use an SSH key name that you should have generated when following the
+SSH Private Key - use an SSH key name that you generated when following the

 Quick Start procedure for working effectively with DUO.

-Path - only the last part (highlighted) that represents CRSP Lab Ownerβs UCNetID
+Path - only the last part (highlighted below) that represents CRSP Lab Owner’s UCINetID

 should be edited.
 The /mmfs1/crsp/lab must remain unchanged.

-Connect Mode - should be changed to Online.
+Connect Mode - change to Online.
 This keeps all files on CRSP

 and reduces local cache space.
 If you use CRSP from multiple clients, this the most reliable